dkm1978/windows_x86_sdl/README.md

 My custom platform for PlatformIO based on https://registry.platformio.org/platforms/platformio/windows_x86 <br>
 I added "Resource Hacker" to the toolchain to allow changing the icon of the compiled program.<br>

-additionally the toolchain contains UPX : the Ultimate Packer for eXecutables - https://upx.github.io/<br>
+Additionally the toolchain contains UPX : the Ultimate Packer for eXecutables - https://upx.github.io/<br>
 Additional option in the platformio.ini configuration file:<br>

 custom_upx_file = false ; true | false<br>